Immediate Past President, ASME

 Kotb has served as a member of the ASME Engineering for Global Development committee and was the lead volunteer member for Engineering For Change (E4C), a dynamic and growing community of engineers, technologists, social scientists, NGOs, local governments and community advocates whose mission is to improve quality of life in communities around the world.
 She has also served as a member of the E4C, LLC management committee and its currently serving on E4C steering Committee.

-Madiha contributed in the book “Daughters of the Nile, Egyptian women changing their world”, edited by Dr. Samia Spencer and published by Cambridge Scholars, England.
+Madiha contributed to the book “Daughters of the Nile, Egyptian women changing their world”, edited by Dr. Samia Spencer and published by Cambridge Scholars, England.
 The book tells the stories of 38 women all from Egyptian origin and is meant to change the stereotype of girls and women in the middle east and beyond and to inspire young individuals to dare breaking into different fields and professions.
-Proceeds of the sale all goes to support 2 not for profit Organizations.
+Proceeds of the sale all goes to support 2 not for profit Organizations